 2. Believing that ownership of a map is as good as exploring the territory.

-3. Being overconfident in one’s ability to explore and understand the territory because he or she has a map.
+3. Being overconfident in our ability to explore and understand the territory because we have a map.

 4. Trying to create a map that is the territory in order to avoid any mistakes.